Responsive

 Parallel Functional Testing

 For example, we have a banking solution for which we want to make two-factor authentication mandatory for all users at the time of sign-in.
 Now testing this functionality across multiple browsers sequentially would not only take a lot of time but also resources.
 Here the input would be a parameterized user for which the two-factor authentication is enabled and happens successfully in a minimal amount of time.
+To ensure efficient parallel testing, it is important to create atomic tests and autonomous tests so that each test can run independently without interference from other tests.
+Additionally, it is essential to create tests specifically designed for parallel execution and to strategically select other tests that maximize coverage and efficiency.

-With functional parallelisation, we can test this functionality with various inputs across multiple browsers at the same time.
+With functional parallelization, we can test this functionality with various inputs across multiple browsers at the same time.
 Suppose the test fails for any of the browsers, we would get to know in a lot less time and work on identifying the root cause along with its solution.

-Challenges with functional parallelisation
+Challenges with Functional Parallelization

 • Test Isolation: Each test may have its own set of dependencies, configurations, and compatibility considerations.
 Setting up and configuring multiple test environments for different tests can be time-consuming and complex, especially when ensuring consistency across environments.